Creative Life Goes to Italy

 Orvieto Cathedral and its Terrific Frescoes by Signorelli

 Inside Orvieto's Cathedral, the 15th C. frescoes by Luca Signorelli (Michelangelo's painting teacher) are a total delight (even as they depict a terrifying hell, as well as heaven).
 This artist was a master of human form and perspective .
-And he was endowed with a sense of humour, with wonderful trompe l'oeil effects as you look at figures escaping their architectural confines.
+And he was endowed with a sense of humour.
+Some wonderful trompe l'oeil effects surprise you as you stand in the chapel and look at figures escaping their architectural confines that mimic the chapel's actual columns (see at left).

-An interesting footnote about the town of Orvieto (especially for me) is that Freud liked spending his vacation time here, fascinated by the same frescoes and the many Etruscan finds in the area.
-He likely also enjoyed the fine food and wine.
+An interesting footnote about the town of Orvieto (especially for me) is that Freud liked spending his vacation time here.
+He, too, was fascinated by the same frescoes and the many Etruscan finds in the area.
+Also very likely, he enjoyed the fine food and wine of the region..
 Here's a plaque commemorating Freud's stay at a local hotel.

 The Silent Villages

-As one learns from talking with residents here, Covid hit Italy hard, with many lock-downs and site closures.
-Visiting this region now, so soon after travel from Canada was permitted, the sad signs are visible of places we loved to eat now gone.
+Talking with with village residents here, I've learned that the pandemic hit Italy especially hard here.
+Visiting this rural region now, so soon after travel restrictions were lifted, the sad signs of the many lock-downs and site closures are visible.
+Several local restaurants where we'd loved to eat are gone, as is some small local stores.
 Yet, much is also reviving.
 And you needn't worry about not finding great food!
-The pasta and pizza is like nowhere else, as are the local foods, like excellent lamb dishes, wild boar sausages, and chestnuts incorporated into sauces and soups.
+The pasta and pizza here is like nowhere else, as are the local foods, like excellent lamb dishes, wild boar sausages, and chestnuts incorporated into sauces and soups.
 It's here that I discovered a fondness for persimmons too.

-We've spent time in this same village over the years, and nothing much has changed.
+We've spent a good deal of time in this same village over the years, and nothing much has changed overall.
 For example, the rocky roads are as bad as ever, and there's still no cell phone reception away from the main piazza.
 But one major change has happened.
-Morruzze is now on the map because it's one of the villages along the fairly new trekking route named Il Cammino dei Borghi Silenti (The Way of the Silent Villages).
-Not nearly so famous as the Camino Santiago pilgrimage across the Pyrenees, this 86km. trek across the mountains and into its ancient villages has become a challenge and inspiration to many.
+Morruzze is now on the map!
+It is one of the villages along the fairly new trekking route named Il Cammino dei Borghi Silenti (The Way of the Silent Villages).
+Not nearly so famous as the Camino Santiago pilgrimage across the Pyrenees, this new trek presents a substantial commitment.
+The routes (below) cover 86 km. of footpaths across the mountains and into ancient villages.
+Il Cammino has become a challenge and inspiration to many.
 During the summer, the population here notably increases.

 Travel and Experience in Central Italy: Focus on Umbria